Skip to content

 Research what’s included in each city card and calculate if the savings outweigh the upfront cost based on your itinerary.

-Lisboa Card Review: A First-Timer’s Guide to Saving Money in Lisbon.
+Lisboa Card Review: A First-Timer’s Guide to Saving Money with the Lisbon Card

 7. Travel with Carry-On Luggage